-Eisenberg still resides in Chicago, and since his graduation, has founded Tall Tale Productions, a studio he operates with his girlfriend and former Flashpoint classmate, Kailey Brackett.
+Eisenberg still resides in Chicago, and since his graduation, has founded Tall Tale Productions, a studio he operates with his fiance and former Flashpoint classmate, Kailey Brackett.
 Eisenberg’s work spans a range of topics and genres, from corporate product spots to a brief documentary on the NATO Protests to short clips that artistically highlight daily tasks, like eating cereal.

 “My inspiration comes from all over the place.
 It strikes very randomly.
 Admittedly, the place I get my best ideas is in the shower,” Eisenberg says.
 “I love finding something entertaining in the otherwise mundane — a weekend boat trip, a protest in Chicago, a simple breakfast, or a game of pool.”

 Eisenberg’s most celebrated production is a short film entitled Stitches, which he has recently submitted to more than two dozen film festivals.
 The semi-autobiographical piece follows a young boy who grieves the loss of his grandfather through their shared love of baseball.

 What makes Eisenberg’s work memorable is that he seizes small moments of detail, moments that many filmmakers exclude: the reflection of lake water glimmering against the side of boat, the moment when a woman looks up past her eyelashes at the man she loves.
 In this way, his work employs each of the physical senses, capturing sights, sounds and feelings to transform these moments into universal experiences.